Brokmerland: Chieftain rule

 This consulate constitution lasted until the middle of the 14th century.
 It then disintegrated and was gradually replaced, as the powerful families took over the chieftainship.
 In the Bokmerland this was the family of Kenesma, which in the second half of the 14th century was awarded the chieftainship in the Brokmerland.
 Later, they renamed themselves into the tom Broks and built the castle of Brooke next to the existing episcopal castle in Oldeborg.
 Later, the tom Broks built a second castle in Aurich.

-The capital, Marienhafe, developed at this time to an important trading centre.
+The capital, Marienhafe, developed at this time into an important trading centre.
 After severe floods in 1374 and 1377 it even became the seaport.
 Thus the possibility arose of goods from the Brookmerland being transported by water to the Münsterland.
 The Wadden mudflats of Leybucht and Kuipersand in front of Marienhafe take their name from the old three-aisle Marienhafe mother church.
 Its roof was covered on its north side with copper (Kuiper = Frisian-Dutch for copper) and on the south side with slate (Ley = old German for slate), so that, from the sea, the changing view of the church with its copper and slate sides acted as a seamark to guide the experienced sailor along the permanently navigable tidal inlet and other stretches of waterway, even at low tide.
 Without this local knowledge, the place and its tide-dependent harbour were virtually unapproachable from the sea.